xychong/noise_analyzer/README.md

 `MODEL_FILE` - path and filename of Edge TPU model file. (default is `/data/sound_app/mobilenet_v2_sound_classification_qat_edgetpu.tflite`)

-`CERTAINTY_THRESHOLD` - minimum percentage value of top guess to be considered a valid guess (default is 70)
+`CERTAINTY_THRESHOLD` - minimum percentage value of top guess to be considered a valid guess (default is 50)

-`AUTO_DELETE` - files with a prediction certainty above the `CERTAINTY_THRESHOLD` will automatically be deleted unless this is set to false. (default is false)
+`AUTO_DELETE` - files with a prediction certainty below the `CERTAINTY_THRESHOLD` will automatically be deleted unless this is set to false. (default is false)

 **all**